This article will discuss the following topics:

 Interested Host Families can be found in the Hosting Lead Management Section of Global Link here:

 All Hosting Volunteers have access to this area - if you do not have access but would like to help with outreach to interested families (thank you!), please contact your TDS, Chair, or Volunteer Coordinator today.

 The Leads who appear in this section of Global Link have all expressed interested in hosting but are not yet linked to a specific student.
 These families might have filled out a Hosting Interest Form online, hosted in the past and expressed interest in doing so again, told us last year that they wanted to wait a year before hosting, or met a volunteer at an event and have started actively working on a host family application.

 The Active Leads for your team should be the people most likely to host a student.
 If they are no longer interested or have become unresponsive, they should no longer appear in this section of Global Link (we can always add them back if their interest is renewed in the future).

 Using the Lead Management System

-For a handy video guide to using the Hosting Lead Management System in Global Link, please click here.
-Written instructions can be found here though please note some views have changed, but the basics are still the same.
-We hope to load updated instructions soon.
+For a handy 5-minute video guide to using the Hosting Lead Management System in Global Link, please click here.